cloudify-cosmo/cloudify-nsx-plugin/README.md

 services from the parent security policy.
 [Security group](README.md#cloudifynsxsecurity_group) bindings and actions can also be specified while creating the policy.
 Note that execution order of actions in a category is implied by their order in the list.

+If a virtual machine belongs to more than one security group, the services that are applied to the virtual machine depends on the precedence of the security policy mapped to the security groups.

 **Derived From:** cloudify.nodes.ApplicationServer